-Here at Simms we like to keep our customers and visitors to our website informed of developments in memory and storage.
+Here at Simms, we like to keep our customers and visitors to our website informed of developments in memory and storage.
 Arguably one of the biggest, if not the biggest development in the last 30 years is the introduction of 3D NAND Flash.
-The concept of 3D NAND is not new, it has been around for a number of years but getting it working consistently has been a challenge.
+The concept of 3D NAND is not new, it has been around for several years but getting it working consistently has been a challenge.

 What is 3D NAND?

-The image on the right illustrates how current 2D and 3D NAND compare in their structure.
+The image illustrates how current 2D and 3D NAND compare in their structure.
 Although 3D NAND is not as fast as RAM it certainly bridges the gap between current NAND and RAM.